M-Talha-1/Studence-Performance-Prediction/README.md

 # Student Performance Prediction

-the project is in work
+the project is in working